John Casor: Slavery

-In sustaining the claim of Johnson to the perpetual service of Casor, the court also gave judicial sanction to the right of free blacks to own slaves of their own race.
+In sustaining the claim of Johnson to the perpetual service of Casor, the court also gave judicial sanction to the right of free Black people to enslave another Black person.
 In a 1916 article, John H. Russell wrote, "Indeed no earlier record, to our knowledge, has been found of judicial support given to slavery in Virginia except as a punishment for a crime."
 Russell makes that distinction because in 1640, John Punch "was reduced from his former condition of servitude for a limited time to a condition of slavery for life."
-In 1670, the colonial assembly passed a law prohibiting free and baptized negroes and Indians from purchasing Christians, meaning whites, but allowing them to buy people "of their owne nation."
-In this meaning, "purchase" also related to buying the contract services of indentured servants of various "nations."
+In 1670, the colonial assembly passed a law prohibiting free and baptized Black and Indigenous people from purchasing White, Christian persons, but allowing them to buy people "of their owne nation."
+In this meaning, "purchase" is also related to buying the contract services of indentured servants of various "nations."

-In 1665 Anthony Johnson and his wife, Mary; his son John; and his wife, Susanna; and their slave, John Casor, moved to Somerset County, Maryland.
-Casor remained Johnson's slave for the rest of his life.
+In 1665, Anthony Johnson and his wife, Mary; his son John; and his wife, Susanna; and John Casor moved to Somerset County, Maryland.
+Casor remained enslaved by Johnson for the rest of his life.

-Legal restrictions continued to be made related to African servants.
+Legal restrictions related to African servants continued to be made.
 The courts reasoned that "Insofar as Negroes were heathens, they could never become Englishmen; insofar as they were not Englishmen, they could not be entitled to the protections of the common law," which was limited to English subjects.
 Africans were considered foreigners or aliens.

-In 1662, the colony passed a law that children of enslaved women (who were of African descent and thus foreigners) were to take the status of the mother, rather than of the father, as was current under English common law.
-The principle, called partus sequitur ventrum, had been adopted from Roman law and caused children born of a free white mother and Negro father to be born free.
+In 1662, the colony passed a law that children of enslaved women (of African descent and thus foreigners) were to take the mother's status rather than the father's, as was current under English common law.
+The principle, called partus sequitur ventrum, had been adopted from Roman law and caused children born of a free White mother and Black father to be born free.
 In 1691, the law was amended; such mixed-race children had to serve as indentured servants for 30 years while the mother would be fined fifteen pounds sterling.
 If the mother failed to pay the fine within a month of birth, she was indentured herself for five years.